ldmaynard/Pgeneralense/README.md

-Data from "Piper generalense: effects of climate change on growth, herbivory, and phytochemistry" by L.D.
+Data from "Effects of climate change on plant resource allocation and herbivore interactions in a Neotropical rainforest shrub" by L.D.
 Maynard, E. Moureau, M.Y.
-Bader, D. Salazar, S.R.
+Bader, D. Salazar, G. Zotz, S.R.
 Whitehead

-Published in X
+Published in Ecology and Evolution
 Article DOI TBD
 Zenodo DOI TBD